sbrosinski/spring-boot-on-k8s/README.md

 # Tutorial: Deploying a Spring Boot app on Kubernetes

 I set up this project to demonstrate how to dockerize a Spring Boot app and deploy, configure and scale it on Kubernetes.
+In this tutorial I'm using [minikube](https://github.com/kubernetes/minikube) locally, you can also read my last post on [how to run Kubernetes on AWS](https://brosinski.com/post/kubernetes-on-aws-with-kops/) or try hosted Kubernetes in [Google Container Engine](https://cloud.google.com/container-engine/).

 ## Prequisites